aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/075_namespace/010-enable-namespace.md

 kubectl get limitrange  -n ui --context hub -o yaml
 ```

-You can also see the application namespace-hub-webstore on the ArgoCD dashboard.
+You can also see the application namespace-hub-webstore on the Argo CD dashboard.

 ![namespace-hub-webstore](/static/images/namespace-hub-webstore.png)